BA Sociology University of Texas at Austin (1996)

 Dr Phoebe Moore is an active researcher and a Senior Lecturer in International Relations.
 She has been teaching International Relations and International Political Economy since September 2000 in the United Kingdom and has published a number of books, articles and reports about labour struggle, industrial relations and the impact of technology on workers' everyday lives.
 Dr Moore's PhD is from Nottingham University under the supervision of Professor Andreas Bieler and was entitled 'Neoliberal Globalisation and Labour Struggle in South Korea'.

 Research Grants: Dr Moore has been awarded many external and internal grants that reflect her ability to seek out and secure research funding.
-Most recently, Dr Moore won the British Academy/Leverhulme award from the small grants scheme to research the use of self-tracking health devices in companies.
+Most recently, Dr Moore won the British Academy/Leverhulme award to research the use of self-tracking health devices in companies.
 This cutting edge project is entitled Agility, Work and the Quantified Self.
-She is lead Social Scientist researching the project The Quantified Workplace at Colliers International and has published her first report on the project on the company's website.
+She is lead Social Scientist researching the project The Quantified Workplace at a company in Rotterdam and has published her first report on the project on the company's website.

 Gain a high-profile placement at Middlesex University: Dr Moore is the convenor for and secures high-profile placements for students on the Practicum in International Organisations.

 Phoebe grew up in Yarinacocha, Peru and has lived in Seoul, Tokyo, Portland, San Francisco, Austin, Nottingham, Lincoln, Manchester and she now lives in London with her husband, cat and books (including cookbooks).